evilrobotjames/recipes.github.io/rice-crispie-cakes.md

 ## Steps

-1. Unwrap all toffees
+1. Unwrap Toffees
-1. Melt butten in a _very_ large pan, medium-low heat.
+1. Melt butter in a _very_ large pan
-1. Add toffees and stir occasionally until melted
+1. Add toffees to pan and stir occasionally until melted
-1. Add the marshmallows and stir more often until melted
+1. Add marshmallows to pan and stir more often until melted
-1. Add rice crispies and mix until all coated
+1. Add Rice crispies and mix until all coated
 1. Pour into large tray and smooth down the surface, but don't compact it too much.
 1. Fridge for 2h or leave to cool
 1. Melt chocolate, and spoon it on top.
 Jiggle tray to smooth the chocolate.